sabrinathai/ExperienceSampler/Data-Organization-R-Option/Server Data Organization Instructions.md

 #Server Data - Data Organization Instructions
+NOTE: The month for the timestamp starts with 0.
+Thus, January is actually indicated by a 0, February is actually indicated by 1, and so forth.
+Please remember to keep this in mind.

 ##Get, Splice, and Clean Data
 Download our [Get, Splice, and Clean Data.R script](https://github.com/sabrinathai/ExperienceSampler/blob/master/Data-Organization-R-Option/Get%2C%20Splice%2C%20and%20Clean%20Server%20Data.R).
 We include detailed comments throughout our R Script describing what each line is doing.
 Below we point out the lines that require modifications.